-Contrary to popular belief, tuna is NOT healthy for cats, at least not the human kind.
+Contrary to popular belief, tuna is NOT healthy for cats, at least not the tuna humans eat.
 Eating too much can cause malnutrition because it lacks proper levels of minerals and vitamins that cats need.
 Fish in general, when overeaten, can cause a thiamine deficiency.
 If your cat enjoys any kind of fish food, only allow it a few days a week at most.
 Stick to chicken and turkey, keep fish and beef at the minimum.
 Mercury levels are also very high in tuna so purr-haps you should cut back yourself!

 Most people know chocolate is bad for cats but they don’t know why.
 While chocolate in small amounts won’t kill your cat, allowing them to eat it on a regular basis can.
-The same can be said for some teas and coffee because they all contain caffeine, theobromine and/or theophylline.
+The same can be said for some teas and coffee because most contain caffeine, theobromine and/or theophylline.
 This is what makes chocolate, tea, and coffee a poison.
 It can be as mild as vomiting and diarrhea, or as severe as affecting the nervous system and heart.
 Yes, caffeine can give a cat a heart attack.

 Something in garlic known as sulfoxides and disulfides can cause damage to red blood cells.
 This can lead to mild to severe anemia.
 While garlic is poisonous to dogs, it is a lot more poisonous to cats so be sure to read labels and don’t leave anything containing garlic in the open!